subbareddyalamur/cloudterm/README.md

 **Best for**: Isolated environments, testing, and single-container deployments

+> **⚠️ RDP Limitation**: Docker deployment does not support RDP connections to Windows instances due to port forwarding and application launching restrictions.

 ### Step 1: Build Docker Image
 ```bash
 # Build the CloudTerm image